pitt-sci-cmpinf0010/Intro-to-Jupyter/README.md

 The materials you downloaded in Part 3 contain a Notebook with instructions for this week's exercise.

 In the `week-2` folder, open the `week-2-lab-lesson.ipynb` Jupyter Notebook.
 Read through this notebook and follow the instructions.
 You will be instructed to create a new Jupyter Notebook with some Markdown text, images, and Python code.
-This is the notebook you will hand in using Box (instructions below).
+This is the notebook you will hand in using Canvas (instructions below).

 ---